How To Put A Centerpin Reel On

 How To Secure A Centerpin Reel To The Rod?

-Once you get the reel in the right spot line the reel up with the guides, then pull the rings as tight to the reel seat as possible on both sides and then add a wrap or two of electrical tape.
+Once you get the reel in the right spot, line the reel up with the guides, then pull the rings as tight to the reel seat as possible on both sides, and then add a wrap or two of electrical tape.

 See the picture with the red electrical tape on the reel.

 The reason for the tape is to prevent the sliding rings from loosening while fishing and then having your reel drop onto the rocks or into the river.
-I have seen this happen a bunch of times to guys while they are fishing, and while fighting a fish.
+I have seen this happen a bunch of times to guys while they are fishing and fighting a fish.
 I always carry a roll of electrical tape with me on guide trips.

-Guide Tip – Never dent the outer rim of the spool, also known as the fighting rim which is your drag when fighting a fish.
+Guide Tip – Never dent the outer rim of the spool, also known as the fighting rim, which is your drag when fighting a fish.
 If you do, you will feel the dent hit your hands over and over again while fighting the fish.
-I know this from experience and it sucks!
+I know this from experience, and it sucks!

-Now that you have the reel on the rod and in a good spot you will need a good fishing line that works well with float fishing.
-Read my page Best Centerpin Line: What The Guides Use.
+Now that you have the reel on the rod and in a good spot, you will need a good fishing line that works well with float fishing.
+Read my page, Best Centerpin Line: What The Guides Use.

 Tight Lines,